ossf/scorecard/docs/checks.md

 The check first tries to detect if Branch-Protection is enabled on the default branch ,and the number of reviewers is at least 1.
 If this fails, it checks if the recent (~30) commits have a Github-approved review or if the merger is different from the committer (implicit review).
 It also performs similar check for reviews using [Prow](https://github.com/kubernetes/test-infra/tree/master/prow#readme) (labels "lgtm" or "approved") and Gerrit ("Reviewed-on" and "Reviewed-by").

 **Remediation steps**
-- If the project has only contributor, or does not have enough reviewers to practically require that all contributions be reviewed, try to recruit more maintainers to the project who will be willing to review others' work.
+- If the project has only one contributor, or does not have enough reviewers to practically require that all contributions be reviewed, try to recruit more maintainers to the project who will be willing to review others' work.
 Ideally at least some of these people will be from different organizations.
 If the project has very limited utility, consider expanding its intended utility so more people will be interested in improving it, and make that larger scope clear to potential contributors.
 - Follow security best practices by performing strict code reviews for every new pull request / merge request.
 - Make "code reviews" mandatory in your repository configuration.
 E.g. [GitHub](https://docs.github.com/en/github/administering-a-repository/about-protected-branches#require-pull-request-reviews-before-merging).
 - Enforce the rule for administrators / code owners as well.
 E.g. [GitHub](https://docs.github.com/en/github/administering-a-repository/about-protected-branches#include-administrators)